sedonaprice/mosdef_dv/README.md

 ---

 ##### Dependencies:
-PyQt4
+- PyQt4
+- pyregions (standalone)
+- shapely (standalone)
+- GEOS (Geometry Engine Open Source; system install: http://trac.osgeo.org/geos/)

-*Generally, Anaconda python (conda) or Continuum (Enthought) have a nice bundle of all the extra packages you need.
+*Generally, Anaconda python (conda) or Continuum (Enthought) have a nice bundle of most of the extra packages you need.
 There are academic licences for both of these.*